These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 THIS PENNY CHECK

-Van Dyck says that the emergence of streaming cut actor’s income alarmingly, as the streamers give tiny residue, if that.
+Van Dyck says the emergence of streaming has reduced an actor’s income alarmingly, as streamers give away tiny residuals, if any.
 And when it comes to negotiating a fee to appear on a show, studios don’t seem to care if you have 37 years of experience.
-“They say, this is what we offer, take it or leave it.”
+“They say, ‘This is what we offer, take it or leave it. “”

 THIS IS NOT A HOBBY